csi410-fall-2016/Administation/README.md

 + Some examples from the lectures will use [Docker](https://www.docker.com/).
   If you would like to run these on your own and modify them, you will need to install Docker.
+  They will assume an intermediate level of \*nix command-line skills.
+  Those who are familiar with, or who make the effort to learn, the command-line in \*nix will be at an advantage as they will be able to explore these materials more throughly.

 + Coding assignments will be mostly limited to SQL.
   The exceptions would be that I will require some simple Bash scripts that call